What the HIPAA Security Rule Requires for Security Awareness Training

 - Security reminders (A): Periodic updates to workforce members on new threats, policy changes, and recent incidents.
 A single annual training session does not satisfy this requirement on its own.
 Organizations must supplement annual training with ongoing reminders throughout the year — at minimum on a quarterly basis.

 - Protection from malicious software (B): Documented procedures for guarding against, detecting, and reporting malware and ransomware.
 Workforce training must address how employees recognize suspicious software and what immediate steps to take.
-This connects directly to the healthcare data breach prevention controls your organization should already have documented.
+This connects directly to healthcare data breach prevention controls your organization should already have documented.

 - Log-in monitoring (C): Procedures for monitoring unauthorized log-in attempts and reporting discrepancies.
 Employees need to know how to identify and escalate anomalous access activity — not just that the organization monitors systems, but what they personally should do when they notice something unusual.